skalaliya/agent.algorythmos/docs/architecture.md

 # System Architecture

-This document provides a comprehensive overview of Relay Clone's system architecture, components, and data flow.
+This document provides a comprehensive overview of Algorythmos AI Agents' system architecture, components, and data flow.

 ## 🏗️ High-Level Architecture